det-lab/reading-documentation/docs/02_follow_steps.md

 When you're following documentation, be sure to **read each step in full before acting**.
 Don't just copy and paste blocks of code without understanding the context or prerequisites.

 Sometimes, a step looks trivial or like something you've done before, but includes a small variation that makes it essential.
-For example, when installing the Windows Subsystem for Linux (WSL), the instructions include the line:
+For example, when installing the Windows Subsystem for Linux (WSL), [the instructions](https://learn.microsoft.com/en-us/windows/wsl/install) include the line:

-> "Run Powershell as Administrator"
+>Open PowerShell in administrator mode by right-clicking and selecting "Run as administrator"

 If you skip that and open a normal Powershell window, several of the next steps will silently fail or produce errors, and it may not be obvious that the problem was your permissions when you go to troubleshoot them.
 The documentation assumes you followed *every* step, so if you didn't, the help it provides may no longer apply.

-This kind of detail - how a program is run, which directory you're in, whether a file has been downloaded yet - is often where beginner mistakes happen.
+This kind of detail - how a program is run, which directory you're in, whether a file has been downloaded yet - is often where mistakes happen.
 Always check for:

 * Role or permissions requirements (e.g., "run as root", or "use an admin shell")